 This tutorial is a follow-up of Working with 3D skeletons.

-Before continuing on, I’d recommend reading some theory, the simplest article I find is this:
+Before continuing on, I’d recommend reading some theory, the simplest article I could find is this:

-Talking in Godot terminology, the task we want to solve here is position our 2 angles we talked about above so, that the tip of lowerarm bone is as close to target point, which is set by target Vector3() as possible using only rotations.
-This task is very calculation-intensive and never resolved by analytical equation solve.
-So, it is an underconstrained problem, which means there is unlimited number of solutions to the equation.
+Talking in Godot terminology, the task we want to solve here is to position our 2 angles we talked about above so, that the tip of the lowerarm bone is as close to the target point (which is set by the target Vector3()) as possible using only rotations.
+This task is calculation-intensive and never resolved by analytical equation solving.
+So, it is an underconstrained problem, which means there is an unlimited number of solutions to the equation.

-For easy calculation, for this chapter we consider target is also child of Skeleton.
-If it is not the case for your setup you can always reparent it in your script, as you will save on calculations if you do.
+For easy calculation, in this chapter we consider the target being a child of Skeleton.
+If this is not the case for your setup you can always reparent it in your script, as you will save on calculations if you do so.

-So we have all information here to execute our algorithm.
+So we have all the information we need to execute our algorithm.